KatsuteDev/Mal4J/faq.md

 This project supports JDK 8 and JDK 11 modules.

+## WARNING: An illegal reflective access operation has occurred

+In order to make this library function on JDK 8-10, reflection is used in order to make PATCH requests work correctly.
+Please do not report this issue, it has already been resolved.

 # API

 ## Seasons query is returning Anime from other seasons.